Research & Development Society

 Landing an R&D position is only the beginning of a new chapter in your career.
 Enter the industry with a forward-thinking mindset.
 This module covers…

-• The First 90 Days.
+• The first 90 days of your new R&D career, including how to navigate this “probationary” period in your contract.
 This module explains what to expect and how to behave during your first few months on the job to set yourself on a trajectory for long-term career success, as well as the importance of a successful onboarding process for employee retention and satisfaction.

 • Options for career progression.
 Your industry career is not set on stone, it continues to evolve as you grow professionally.
 This module explains the opportunities you have for career growth so you can plan your next steps.